gw-engineering-glacier/glasswall-python-wrapper/README.md

 ### Content management policies

-Documentation about content management policies can be found here: https://docs.glasswall.com/docs/glasswall-engine-content-management
+Documentation about content management policies can be found on the [Policy Management](https://docs.glasswall.com/docs/embedded-engine-policy-management) page.

 Subclasses of the `glasswall.content_management.policies.Policy` class can be used to easily create content management policies of varying complexity by passing the `default` and `config` keyword arguments.
 Subclasses include: